 Three main things need to be considered when deciding the direction of your panels: when you consume the most electricity, shading and the physical size and design of your house.

-1. While panels installed facing north will usually produce the most kWh of power per day, installing panels in other directions may be more beneficial for your specific energy needs.
+While panels installed facing north will usually produce the most kWh of power per day, installing panels in other directions may be more beneficial for your specific energy needs.
 For example, for people who use a lot of their power in the afternoon and some in the morning, installing a system with panels facing west (produce later in the day) and some east (produce in the morning) would be more beneficial than a north facing system.

-2. Shade is also another thing that needs to be considered and can majorly impact the efficiency of the system.
+Shade is also another thing that needs to be considered and can majorly impact the efficiency of the system.
 No matter what inverter, optimizer or microinverter you have installed, shade should always be avoided.

-3. The location, physical size and design of your roof is a major factor in deciding what direction the panels should be installed.
+The location, physical size and design of your roof is a major factor in deciding what direction the panels should be installed.

-12 – All panels should be transported safely
+12 – Panels should be transported safely

-If transporting the panels by truck, trailer, etc, panels should be strapped down securely to avoid movement and possibly breaking the glass.
+If transporting the solar panels by truck, trailer, etc, panels should be strapped down securely to avoid movement and possibly breaking the glass.
 Panels can typically be transported on pallets IF packed and secured adequately.
 Over-stacking can add stress to the module and cause the panels to break and should be avoided – most panel manufacturers do not recommend stacking more than 2 pallets on top of each other.